keeneyeondetail/CUSTOMER-SALES-ANALYSIS-FOR-GOLDEN-VIEW-CONGLOMERATE/README.md

-Golden View is one of the largest conglomerate in Europe .Sales Manger has assigned me the task to draw insightful chart which are aesthetically apealing which can be used for illustration to elaborate the sales distribution to the shareholders.
+Golden View is one of the largest conglomerates in Europe.The sales Manager has assigned me the task to draw insightful charts which are aesthetically appealing which can be used for illustration to elaborate the sales distribution to the shareholders.